FAR-Lab/Interactive-Lab-Hub/Lab4/readme.md

 a.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?

+I used a 10kOhm resistor to setup a voltage divider to get consistent readings from the flex sensors.
+Photocell and softpot were not in my kit.

 b.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)

 Control the colors of the LED using the above sensors ( including FSR )